chilijung/git-diff-tags/README.md

 ## Why?

-In our team [Canner](https://www.canner.io/) we encounter a big problem while publishing our assets (images, fonts, ...etc) to s3 server, each time we when we need to update all the assets on s3 which waste a lot of time.
+In our team [Canner](https://www.canner.io/) we encounter a big problem while publishing our assets (images, fonts, ...etc) to s3 server, each time with a new release we need to upload all our assets to s3.
+Before this package we don't know what files are already uploaded, so we uploaded all the files each time we're going to deploy.

 In order to solve it is using `git-diff-tags` to find out which files is modified, created, deleted ...etc, between each tags and upload needed files and folders.